Jieh

-During the war years the PSP controlled the seaport at Jieh.
-In March 1989 General Michel Aoun established a blockade of the port which resulted in artillery exchanges between his forces and a combination of PSP, Amal and the Syrian Army in Beirut and the Chouf.
+During the war, the Progressive Socialist Party controlled the seaport at Jieh.
+In March 1989, General Michel Aoun established a blockade of the port, which resulted in artillery exchanges between his forces and a combination of PSP, Lebanese Resistance Regiments, and the Syrian Army in Beirut and the Chouf.
 At least 90 people were killed and several hundred wounded.
 Jieh is being rebuilt, albeit at a slower pace than the nearby capital city of Beirut.

 Archaeological site

 The town houses some of Lebanon's finest archaeological ruins, some of them buried under modern buildings, others waiting to be dug up by excavators, and others having already been removed and placed in museums.
-Mosaics depicting the story of the Prophet Jonah and the giant fish in the Old Testament have been found in churches dug from underground over time.
-Examples of these are the grand floor mosaics from the Byzantine Empire period which were so big that trucks were needed to transport them to museums as was the case with the fine collection owned by Walid Jumblatt, a local politician, which are on display at his Beiteddine Palace Museum.
+Mosaics depicting the story of the Prophet Jonah and the giant fish in the Book of Jonah have been found in churches dug from underground over time.
+Examples of these are the grand floor mosaics from the Byzantine Empire period, which were so big that trucks were needed to transport them to museums, as was the case with the fine collection owned by Walid Jumblatt, a local politician, which is on display at his Beiteddine Palace Museum.

-Jieh has recently been the scene of accidental excavations of a Byzantine era Christian church and surrounding tombs which had been buried underground for centuries.
-Nothing is being done to protect them at the moment due to political hearings on the matters of the people versus the government - sec. landlords rights to preserve historical artifacts found on said property with viable direct ancestry value and or documentation.
-The people versus the government - sec. landlords rights to preserve historical artifacts found on said property which directly pertain to all local populous religious beliefs, practices, and or scriptures or text.
-All which fall under the world preservation of historical and archaeological acts of 1971.
+Jieh has recently been the scene of accidental excavations of a Byzantine-era Christian church and surrounding tombs which had been buried underground for centuries.
+Nothing is being done to protect them at the moment due to political hearings on the matters of the people versus the government - landlords' rights to preserve historical artifacts found on said property with viable direct ancestry value and or documentation.
+The people versus the government landlords' rights to preserve historical artifacts found on the said property which directly pertain to all local populous religious beliefs, practices, and or scriptures or text, all of which fall under the world preservation of historical and archaeological acts of 1971.

+During the 2024 Israeli invasion of Lebanon, UNESCO gave enhanced protection to 34 cultural sites including the Jiyeh – Porphyreon archaeological site to safeguard it from damage.

 Archaeological research

 In 1914, Georges Contenau located the basilica, the residential quarter, and the necropolis.
-The first excavations on the site were carried out in 1975 by Roger Saidah from the Lebanese Direction Générale des Antiquités (DGA).
+The first excavations on the site were carried out in 1975 by Roger Saidah from the Directorate General of Antiquities.
 They uncovered most of the domestic architecture from the Byzantine period.
 The outbreak of civil war in Lebanon interrupted the work.
 The mosaics found during these excavations are currently on display in the museum in Beiteddine.
-Since 2004, research in Jiyeh has been conducted by the Polish-Lebanese archaeological expedition from the Polish Centre of Mediterranean Archaeology University of Warsaw (PCMA UW), headed by Prof. Tomasz Waliszewski.
+Since 2004, research in Jiyeh has been conducted by the Polish-Lebanese archaeological expedition from the Polish Centre of Mediterranean Archaeology University of Warsaw headed by Prof. Tomasz Waliszewski.